OrigamiYoda729/library.js/README.md

 # library.js
-A simple script for loading CSS, JavaScript, and other script files straight from the browser console.
+A open-source project built for loading CSS, JavaScript, and other script files straight from the browser console.